chris-townsend/PP4-Kitchen_Tales/README.md

 #### *User logged-in Navbar*

-- If a user is logged in it will display their profile name in the navbar as part of a drop-down menu.
-The drop-down menu gives logged-in users the ability to manage and save recipes and the option to sign out of their account.
+- If a user is logged in, their profile name will be displayed in the navigation bar as part of a drop-down menu.
+This menu provides logged-in users with the ability to manage and save recipes, as well as the option to sign out of their account.

 ![Navigation section authorized users](docs/features/images/features-auth-navbar.webp)